vijayanajay/projects/tapp/code/2025/simpler_st/pdf_report_outline.md

-# PDF Report Template Outline
+# Markdown Report Template Outline

-This document defines the intended structure and layout for the technical analysis PDF report.
+This document defines the intended structure and layout for the technical analysis Markdown report.
 It serves as the source of truth for report generation and as a reference for implementation and testing.

 ---

 ## Cover Page
 - Project title
-- Ticker symbol
+- Ticker symbol or Portfolio
 - Date range
 - Analyst name (optional)